 What is the Registry?

-The Benchling Registry helps organizations track the entire life cycle of any biological entity across experiments, projects, and groups.
-Researchers can account for everything that has ever happened to any sample, run structured queries, and mine the data that’s important for their research.
+The Registry helps organizations track entire life cycles of biological entities across experiments, projects, and groups.
+Researchers can account for everything that has ever happened to any sample, run structured queries, and mine the data important for their research.

-It creates a searchable, central repository of biological materials across your organization.
+Creates a searchable, central repository of biological materials across your organization using customizable schemas

-It captures critical properties that define a specific biological material in a structured manner.
+Captures critical properties that define a specific biological material in a structured manner

-It tracks relationships between different types of biological materials, such as the relationship between specific plasmids and specific strains.
+Tracks relationships between different types of biological materials, such as the relationship between specific plasmids and strains

-Tip: Often times, existing data sheets are a great starting point.
-For instance, if you have a plasmid Excel tracker then you will want a plasmid schema.
+Tip: Existing data sheets are often a great starting point.
+For example, if you have a plasmid Excel tracker then you will want a plasmid schema.

 Schemas often link one another.
-For example: say we have a cell line schema and a plasmid schema where we track many unique items.
-In your research process, you use a specific plasmid when transfecting a specific cell line.
+For example, if we have a cell line schema and a plasmid schema where we track many unique items, you use a specific plasmid in your research process when transfecting a specific cell line.

 Unique biological materials of a particular schema are referred to as entities.
 An entity will have a name and specific values for its fields as defined by the schema.